joe135730/Concensor/README.md

 # Concensor

-Concensor is a decentralized content moderation and consensus system inspired by blockchain principles.
-It leverages Proof-of-Stake and verifiable decision logs to maintain trust, transparency, and community control.
+Concensor is a social media platform specifically for discussing politics

 ---